 Couples filing jointly who earn $40,000 to $300,000 annually will see the beginning of a gradual, eight-year decrease in their income tax rate, from 6.65 to 5.5 percent.
 In the first year, about 4.4 million New Yorkers are expected to see savings.

 The minimum fine for operating an unregistered snowmobile will be $200, with half going to the Trail Development and Maintenance Fund.
 The new law also increases funding for police snowmobile patrols.
 Last winter there were 24 deaths over the winter, the most since 2008, with most caused by excess speed, collisions with obstacles covered in snow, or thin ice.

 A ballot initiative approved by voters on Nov.
 7 will allow courts to reduce or revoke the public pension of a public official convicted of a felony related to his or her duties on or after Jan.
 1.

 The minimum wage outside of New York City will become $10.40 per hour, up from $9.70.
 The minimum-wage for fast-food workers outside of New York City will increase to $11.75 per hour, from $10.75.

 As of Dec.
 19, schools are allowed to store and use epinephrine auto-injectors (EpiPens) on students or staff members in an emergency “whether or not there is a previous history of severe allergic reaction.”

 As of Dec.
 22, insurers may not require preauthorization for neonatal intensive care.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.